alexmuraru27/AmblyoBye/readme.md

 When the settings panel is visible (via thumbstick press), you can adjust the following:

 - **✂️ Blob Clipping (Slider)**
-  ➤ Adjusts how sharp or soft the edges of the blob mask appear.
+  ➤ Adjusts the infill percentage of the blobs.
+You can see this as a bias setting.
+  0 -> Full suppresion on the left eye,
+  0-100 -> Variable supression.
+Values less than 0.5 supress the left eye.
+Values more than 0.5 supress the right eye 100 -> Full supression on the right eye
+  E.g. For my left eye amblyopia I used a value of 0.65 to supress the right eye a bit, and let my left eye see more.
+If you have right eye amblyobia, you can use values less than 0.5

 - **🔘 Blob Scale (Slider)**
-  ➤ Adjusts the size of the blob-shaped contrast mask used in the vision therapy.
+  ➤ Adjusts the size of the blob-shaped contrast mask used in the vision therapy

 - **🌫️ Blob Color (Slider)**
   ➤ Sets how dark or light the background appears in the suppressed eye.
+  0 -> Black
+  0 - 100 ->  Grey
+  100 -> White

 - **⏱️ Blob Change Time (Slider)**
   ➤ Controls how often the blob mask changes position (in seconds).
 More frequent changes may stimulate visual processing more effectively.

 - **👁️ Switch Eye (Toggle)**
   ➤ Switch between filtering the left or the right eye.
-This determines which eye sees the suppressed (dimmed) version of the image.
+Flips the functionality of the `Blob clipping`.
+Will be removed soon, `I advise to keep this OFF`

 - **🎞️ Movie Selector (Dropdown List)**
   ➤ Choose which movie to watch from your loaded videos.